MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/tutorial-create-model-driven-field-component.md

    > [!NOTE]
    > If you receive the error `Missing required tool: MSBuild.exe/dotnet.exe`.
 Add `MSBuild.exe/dotnet.exe` in Path environment variable or use `Developer Command Prompt for Visual Studio Code`, you must install either [Visual Studio 2019 for Windows & Mac](https://visualstudio.microsoft.com/downloads/) or [Build Tools for Visual Studio 2019](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019), make sure to select the `.NET build tools` workload as described in the Prerequisites.

-4. Once completed, this process creates a temporary solution named **PowerAppTools_samples** in your environment, and the `ChoicesPicker` code component will be added to this solution.
+4. Once completed, this process creates a temporary solution named **PowerAppTools_samples** in your environment.
+The `ChoicesPicker` code component will be added to this solution.
 You can move the code component into your solution later if necessary.
 More information: [Code Component Application Lifecycle Management (ALM)](code-components-alm.md).

    > [!div class="mx-imgBorder"]
    > ![PowerAppsTools_sample temporary solution](media/field-component-5.png "PowerAppsTools_sample temporary solution")